Multiple points on the boundaries of Brownian loop-soup clusters: Preliminaries

 \subsection{Brownian motions and excursions}

-In this section, we recall some facts about planar Brownian motions and excursions that will be used later.
+In this subsection, we recall some facts about planar Brownian motions and excursions that will be used later.

 We first recall the measures on Brownian paths introduced in Section 3.3 of \cite{MR2045953}.
-For a domain $D$ and $x, y \in D$, one can define the \emph{interior-to-interior measure} $\mu^D_{x,y}$ on paths from $x$ to $y$ in $D$ which has total mass given by the Green's function $G_D(x,y)$.
+Note that in this subsection and subsequent applications involving path measures, we always require domains to have \emph{piece-wise analytic} boundaries.
+Given a domain $D$ with piece-wise analytic boundaries and $x, y \in D$, one can define the \emph{interior-to-interior measure} $\mu^D_{x,y}$ on paths from $x$ to $y$ in $D$ which has total mass given by the Green's function $G_D(x,y)$.
 In this paper, the Green's function is normalized so that when $D$ is the unit disk,

 Moreover, the measure $\mu^D_{x,y}$ satisfies reversibility, i.e., one can sample $\gamma\sim\mu^D_{x,y}$ by first sampling $\gamma'$ according to $\mu^D_{y,x}$ then reversing $\gamma'$ to get $\gamma$.
 By letting the starting point or both the starting and ending points tend to some fixed boundary points of $D$, and rescaling the interior-to-interior measure $\mu^D_{x,y}$ in a proper way, one can defined the \emph{interior-to-boundary measure} or \emph{boundary-to-boundary measure} respectively.
 (Whenever we consider measures associated with boundary points, we always assume $\partial D$ is an analytic curve in the neighborhood of these points.)
 With slight abuse of notation, we still denote these two kinds of measures by $\mu^D_{x,y}$ for $x\in D$, $y \in \partial D$ or for $x, y \in \partial D$ corresponding to interior-to-boundary measure or boundary-to-boundary measure respectively.
 There is no confusion as soon as the location of the starting and ending points are specified.
 Furthermore, under such a rescaling, the interior-to-boundary measure has total mass